thompsop1sou/rust-threads-homework/README.md

 ## Program 3
 For program 1, implement a generic binary search tree, similar to lab 3 (c).

 It is not required that this tree be balanced.
 That would make the code much more complicated.
-Note, only implement In Order Traversal, omit the post and pre order traversals.
+Note, only implement In Order Traversal, omit the post and pre orde traversals.

 Thus the tree would have a new, insert, in order traversal and search methods.
 If you want a challenge, implement the delete method.